 Read on to learn more about how the traditional 3% commission model works, as well as several different ways to cut realtor commissions in half.

-We also partner with Clever Real Estate to offer one easy option you should explore first: Clever uses its size to negotiate on behalf of home sellers like you to get top-rated realtors to work for just a 1.5% listing fee.
+We also partner with Clever Real Estate to offer one easy option you should explore first: Clever uses its size to negotiate on behalf of home sellers like you to get top-rated local realtors to work for just a 1.5% listing fee.
 Click here to instantly request local agent matches in your area, with no obligation.

 How the 3% commission model works